Haagerup property for wreath products constructed with Thompson's groups: Introduction

-Step two is not technically difficult but resides on the following key observation: Given \textit{any} functor $\Xi:\cF\to\Gr$ from the category of forests to the category of groups we obtain, using Jones' machinery, an action $\al_\Xi:V\act \scrG_\Xi$ of Thompson's group $V$ on a certain limit group $\scrG_\Xi$.
+Step two is not technically difficult but resides on the following key observation: given \textit{any} functor $\Xi:\cF\to\Gr$ from the category of forests to the category of groups we obtain, using Jones' machinery, an action $\al_\Xi:F\act \scrG_\Xi$ of Thompson's group $F$ on a certain limit group $\scrG_\Xi$.
+In certain cases (for example when $\Xi$ is monoidal) we can extend $\al_\Xi$ into a $V$-action.
 We observe that there exists a category $\cC_\Xi$ whose group of fractions is isomorphic to the semi-direct product $\scrG_\Xi\rtimes_{\al_\Xi}V$ and this observation works more generally whatever the initial category is, see Remark \ref{rem:LargeCat}.
 Moreover, the category $\cC_\Xi$ and its group of fractions have very explicit forest-like descriptions allowing us to extend techniques built to study Thompson's group $V$ to the larger group of fractions of $\cC_\Xi$.
-By choosing wisely the functor $\Xi$ we obtain that the group of fractions of $\cC_\Xi$ is isomorphic to $\oplus_{\Q_2} \Ga\rtimes V.$ This procedure shows that certain semi-direct products $\scrG\rtimes V$ (or more generally $\scrG\rtimes G_\cD$ where $G_\cD$ is a group of fractions) have a similar structure than $V$ (resp. $G_\cD$) and thus we might hope that certain properties of $V$ (resp. $G_\cD$) that are not necessarily closed under taking extension might still be satisfied by $\scrG\rtimes V$ (resp. $\scrG\rtimes G_\cD$).
-Note that a similar construction of groups of fractions was observed by Brin, using Zappa-Sz\'ep products of groups and monoids, where he constructed a braided version of the Thompson's group $V$ and was used and systematized by Witzel and Zaremsky \cite{Brin07,WitzelZaremsky18}.
+By choosing wisely the functor $\Xi$ we obtain that the group of fractions of $\cC_\Xi$ is isomorphic to $\oplus_{\Q_2} \Ga\rtimes V.$ This procedure shows that certain semi-direct products $\scrG\rtimes V$ (or more generally $\scrG\rtimes G_\cD$ where $G_\cD$ is a group of fractions) have a similar structure than $V$ (resp.~$G_\cD$) and thus we might hope that certain properties of $V$ (resp.~$G_\cD$) that are not necessarily closed under taking extension might still be satisfied by $\scrG\rtimes V$ (resp.~$\scrG\rtimes G_\cD$).
+Note that the groups appearing in Problem \ref{prob} arise in that way.